allanderson-mocha/SCavenger/README.md

 # The SCavenger

 An interactive, portable adventure journal that combines puzzle-solving with physical movement to promote healthier habits and social play.
 Developed for USC's EE 459 Embedded Systems Design Lab in collaboration with Otis College of Art and Design.
+This project idea was decided by our group of five students to create a health and fitness oriented product.
+The development of the project was completely independent and faculty was only asked for advice or references.

 ## 🧭 Overview